yasser1412/IOT-Tasks/README.md

 - Flutter 2.x - to develop cross platform applications (Android, IOS and Web)
 - other technologies have been used and the details are in each task.
 ------------------
-## Task: 0
+## Task: 0 (*Server Data Visualizer*)
-Create web and mobile applications to read 2 sensors readings (real-time) and draw a graph with the time as the second parameter.
+Web and mobile applications are real-time visualizing the readings of two sensors connected to esp8266 chip.
+A **Nodejs** server with **sql** databse is handling the requestes from esp8266 to the web and mobile clients and visualize the data in a **real time graph**.

 -----------------
 ## Task: 1